 Mission Partnerships provide ways for you and your congregation to be “hands on” with the mission and accompany new and renewing congregations of the ELCA as they carry out God’s mission in their communities.
 Whenever new ELCA ministries are started in South Dakota, you are there through your congregation’s regular support of synod and churchwide ministries.
 Mission Partnerships are about congregations and people coming together to spread the gospel of Jesus Christ.

 The South Dakota Synod works in collaboration with ELCA Congregational and Synodical Mission to spread the gospel of Jesus Christ by reaching out to diverse groups to invite and gather them into worshiping communities.
-The South Dakota Synod currently has six mission starts under development:
+The South Dakota Synod currently has seven mission starts under development:

 First Lutheran African Ministry, Sioux Falls

 The African Ministry at First Lutheran Church is a vital, growing ministry with and among African people in Sioux Falls.
 While the spiritual leaders and founders of this community are Liberian, worshipers on a Sunday afternoon come from many parts of West Africa.
 All came here fleeing the violence of various civil wars and the desperate poverty of cross-border refugee camps.
 The people of this community share a powerful bond of hardship and a common strength of hope in Jesus Christ.
 The spiritual leader, Daniel Gayetaye, speaks of the day when he and the families that were worshiping with him learned that they would be able to leave the refugee camps and come to the United States: “I cried with tears of joy because God had rescued us and brought us to a new land.”